 Tickets: Zoo tickets cost $13 for adults, $9 for kids, $9 for seniors, and free under age 2 – rates are in season.
 Out of season it’s $2 less for adults, $1 less for kids/seniors.
 Look for special events and discounts on their Facebook and Twitter page.

 Reciprocity: The Turtle Back Zoo participates in a reciprocal program.
-To find out what other zoos are in the program, click here.
 And make sure to verify that the information is accurate before going.

 Group Discounts: Groups of 15 or more, you can get discounted tickets for $5-6 each.
 In advance.